veepee-oss/gingerspec/doc/src/site/sphinx/aspects.rst

 * '@toocomplex': Feature is too complex to be tested.

+* '@manual': Test is not ready to be automated, need some work.

 It is compulsory to define one of these extra tags.

 ReplacementAspect